Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

 However, when reviewing a study that does aim for generalization (e.g. a questionnaire study) insist on reasonable attempts to mitigate sampling bias.
 The whole point of a large questionnaire survey is to sacrifice internal validity for external validity.
 If external validity is the main priority of a study, it should have a defensible claim that its sample is representative.

 For example, suppose we are evaluating a questionnaire study of 3D animators at AAA game companies.
 The authors recruited animators by posting on mailing lists, which is basically convenience sampling---end of sampling discussion.
 This should be rejected not because it uses convenience sampling but because appropriate, practical steps for mitigating sampling bias were not taken.
-Authors should have used respondent-driven sampling, or found a list of AAA game companies and used stratified random sampling, or advertised on multiple channels and compared them (cf. \citep{BaltesDiehl2016}).
+Authors should have used respondent-driven sampling, or found a list of AAA game companies and used stratified random sampling, or advertised on multiple channels and compared them \citep[cf.][]{BaltesDiehl2016}.
 They should have reported response rates or bounce rates, compared early responders to late responders and so on.

 In contrast, suppose we are evaluating a constructivist grounded theory study of agile practices at a Norwegian software company.
 We could say ``this study has low external validity because we cannot generalize from an \textit{n} of 1.''
 This is simultaneously true and inappropriate.
-External validity is not an appropriate quality criterion for this kind of study \citep{charmaz2014constructing} and statistical generalizing is not its aim.
-Instead, we should be asking why this site was selected, how the researchers went about theoretical sampling, and to what extent the resulting theory seems transferable to other contexts.
+External validity is not an appropriate quality criterion for this kind of study \citep{charmaz2014constructing} and statistical generalizing is not its aim \citep{stol2018abc}.
+Instead, we should be asking why this site was selected, how the researchers went about theoretical sampling, and to what extent the resulting theory seems transferable to other contexts \citep{Stol:2016wm}.

 Assessing sampling in software repository mining is difficult because it comes from SE, so we are creating the norms.
-What we can say with confidence is that reviewers should question the assumption that a sample is representative because it was randomly selected from a repository, unless evidence is provided that the software in the repository does not differ from software in general on the dimensions of interest.
+What we can say with confidence is randomness argument to representativeness is unconvincing when the sample was randomly selected from a purposively assembled subset of the repository, and there is no evidence that the software in the repository does not differ from software in general on the dimensions of interest.